 Store the Tubers

 Lay the tubers onto the peat moss in the box and cover them with another layer of peat moss.
 If you divided the tubers, make sure they are not touching (if one succumbs to fungus, there is no point in having it spread to the others).
 Store the box in a dark area, such as a basement or cellar, that will remain cool for the winter but will not freeze.
 The ideal storage temperature is above freezing but below 50 F.

 Tips for Storing Dahlia Tubers

 Be prepared to experiment a little with preparation and... storage methods until you hit upon the system that works best for you.

 Continue to 9 of 9 below.

 - Some people wrap their dahlia tubers in the newspaper before storing them in the box filled with peat moss.
 Others store them in paper bags.

-- Here is a way to facilitate the disinfecting process.
-Insert some peat moss in a Ziploc bag, and place the cured tubers in the same bag.
-Follow this up with a liberal sprinkling of sulfur dust.
-Seal the bag.
-Gently shake the bag around.
-(The key word is "gently": you want to move the sulfur dust around, not the tubers.)
-Remove the tubers gently from the Ziploc bag.
+- To facilitate the disinfecting process, add some peat moss to a zipper bag, and place the dried tubers into the bag.
+Add a liberal sprinkling of sulfur dust.
+Seal the bag, then gently shake it around to distribute the dust.
+You want to move the sulfur dust around, not the tubers.
+Remove the tubers gently from the bag.
 They are now ready to be stored in the box filled with peat moss.

 When to Plant Dahlia Bulbs

-Regardless of whether you live in zone 5, zone 6 or zone 7, there is a simple way to remember when to plant dahlia bulbs: plant after danger of frost has passed in your area.
+Regardless of whether you live in zone 5, 6, or 7, there is a simple way to remember when to plant dahlia bulbs: plant after danger of frost has passed in your area.
 If you do not know when that is in your region, ask an experienced gardener or check with your local county extension or a good garden center.
 In zone 5, for example, you might take the appearance of Memorial Day decoration as your cue to plant dahlias.